Colorado only - Infiltrator Quick4 leach field chambers

 Some engineers go one step further and lay 2 inch diameter perforated pressurized distribution pipe in the top of chambers with 1/4 inch diameter holes every 2 foot facing upwards to ensure equal effluent introduction throughout the trench.
 This only works with a lift station 'dosing tank' to send a couple hundred gallons of effluent out at one time.
 Non-pressurized (no pump or dosing tank) systems do not benefit from distribution pipe since the larger 1/2 inch diameter holes must face downwards and effluent rarely reaches the end.
 When specified, non-pressurized systems strap 4 inch perforated pipe either side of the structural columns found on Quick4 Plus chambers.
 Do not run distribution pipe along the base of the trench since that area can be flooded at times should percolation rate be slow.
 Several inches of gravel atop chambers with a layer of geotextile fabric on top and sides is common practice in sandy or silty soils.
 Best practice is to limit trench lengths to about 50 foot (12 to 13 four foot long chambers) for full trench saturation and best treatment of effluent.

-venting the end chamber of every run
+venting the end chamber of every chamber run

 Always vent the ends of each chamber run to ensure healthy air flow through system.
 Inspection port at end of each run must be drilled with holes to provide venting.
 Air is pulled through the chambers and out the plumbing vent atop roof of house.
 Fresh air and healthy soil are critical for long-term viability of leach fields.
 Standard ventilation specification is 1/8" diameter holes drilled at least one every square inch for at least eight inches above finish grade and capped.
 Larger holes are discouraged to prevent insects from nesting in the vent port.
 By allowing air to draft through chambers, you provide oxygen to an otherwise sealed cavity.
 Encouraging aerobic (oxygen-based) bacteria to prosper inside the leach field helps keep soil healthy and limits the growth of bio-mat anaerobic (no-oxygen) build-up from septic effluent particulates.
 Bio-mat formation is what eventually clogs soil, stops percolation, and causes leach fields to fail.